The Authority to Sell

-(3) Important: the Licensed Real Estate Broker is incentivized and encouraged to spend on advertising and promote the property since it is an exclusive listing.
+(3) Important: the Licensed Real Estate Broker is incentivized and encouraged to spend on advertising and promoting the property since it is an exclusive listing.

-(4) Exclusivity allows the licensed broker to have piece of mind in sharing the details of the property.
-Even in the MLS, most licensed brokers are very cautious before sharing the location details of a property since other less scrupulous brokers, and colorum agents, can try to contact the seller directly and “poach” or “pirate” the listing.
-Having exclusivity in place, allows the licensed broker to provide details of the property freely – ensuring a faster information outflow that can result in a faster sale.
+(4) Exclusivity allows the licensed broker to have peace of mind in sharing the details of the property.
+Even in the MLS, most licensed brokers are very cautious before sharing the location details of the property since other less scrupulous brokers, and “colorum” agents, can try to contact the seller directly and “poach” or “pirate” the listing.
+Having exclusivity in place allows the licensed broker to provide details of the property freely – ensuring a faster information outflow that can result in a faster sale.